-Chris is a fellow and Executive Director of the Institute for the Study of Christianity in an Age of Science and Technology (ISCAST.org), which is dedicated to exploring the interface between science and Christianity.
+Chris is Executive Director of the Institute for the Study of Christianity in an Age of Science and Technology (ISCAST.org), which is dedicated to exploring the interface between science and Christianity.
 Its membership consists of scientists, theologians and professionals with standing in their own fields and a commitment to the Christian faith.
 Chris is an Anglican minister and lived with his family in Argentina for 13 years.

 Chris enjoys public speaking on matters of science and faith, worldviews, and theories of knowledge.